Proven methods for treating a boil in the ear. Furuncle in the ear: causes of boils, symptoms and treatment

 Causes of an abscess

-The main cause of an abscess is the entry of staphylococcus into the open area of \u200b\u200bthe ear (wound, damaged epidermis).
+The main cause of an abscess is the entry of staphylococcus into the open area of the ear (wound, damaged epidermis).

 • improper hygiene of the ear area, in which a cotton swab or other cleaning object scratches the epidermis;

-• beriberi, in which peeling occurs;
+• vitamin deficiency, in which peeling occurs;

-• the passage in the body of such a syndrome as exudative erythema (severe allergic reaction);
+• the passage in the body of a syndrome such as exudative erythema (severe allergic reaction);

 • lack of immunity;

-• catarrhal or internal inflammatory disease.
+• colds or internal inflammatory disease.

 The main symptoms of furunculosis